000rosiu/RESONANCE_Conductor/README.md

 # VIMLworks RESONANCE Conductor

-Local FastAPI middleware + PWA for controlling AIMP through its built-in HTTP server.
+Local FastAPI middleware + PWA for controlling media players like AIMP through its HTTP server.

 > **Note:** RESONANCE Conductor currently supports **AIMP only**.
 Support for additional connection types is planned for future releases.